justinyaodu/eepyc/README.md

  (file extension is not important)

 ```
-{{#
-This is a comment tag.
+{{# This is a comment tag.
 The hyphens at the end of this tag delete the
 newline characters that come after this tag (two hyphens for two
-newlines) to keep the output formatted nicely.
+newlines) to keep the output formatted nicely. --}}
---}}

-{{#
-The tag below imports the namespace exported by color.py, and gives it
+{{# The tag below imports the namespace exported by color.py, and gives
-the alias 'c' to keep things concise.
+it the alias 'c' to keep things concise. --}}
---}}

 {{i color as c --}}

 {{%
+    # Code in statement blocks can be indented for visual clarity.
+    # The extra indentation is removed with textwrap.dedent() before evaluation.

     # Define some RGB color tuples.
     red   = (255, 0, 0)
     green = (0, 255, 0)
 --}}

 {{# Call the imported functions. -}}